 MACS3 – LOADING COMPUTER

-The new module MixStow (formerly known as MixCargo) offers a wide range of advanced features.
+The MixStow module offers a wide range of advanced features.
 Thanks to a newly enhanced data structure, the module ensures a better visualization for planning the onboard load.

-IMDG amendment 37 came into force in January 2015, while amendment 36 can be used until end of 2015.
-As of January 2016 the amendment 37 become mandatory onboard and valid only.
+As of January 2018 the IMDG amendment 38 become mandatory onboard and valid only.
 If your vessels are still equipped with an older version of DAGO I module, it is now high time to upgrade it accordingly.

-INTERSCHALT offers the update to amendment 37 of DAGO I module for all container vessels operating with the loading computer Seacos MACS3.
+We offer the update to amendment 38 of DAGO I module for all container vessels operating with the loading computer MACS3.

 TROP Module - Trim Optimization